SmartTensors/NTFk.jl/README.md

 **NTFk** provides high-performance computing capabilities to solve problems with Shared and Distributed Arrays in parallel.
 The parallelization allows for utilization of multi-core / multi-processor environments.
-GPU and TPU accelerations are also available through existing Julia packages.
+GPU and TPU accelerations are available through existing Julia packages.

 **NTFk** can be employed to perform tensor decomposition using CP (Candecomp/Parafac) and Tucker methods.